IsaacLi74/Euler_Sieve/README.md

 To try out the code:

-The code was compiled on ran the Lean4 v4.19.0 build for Linux Ubuntu.
-For now(5/4/2025), You can just simply copy the code into https://live.lean-lang.org/ and run it directly.
+The code was originally compiled on ran the Lean4 v4.19.0 build for Linux Ubuntu.
+For now(7/16/2025), You can just simply copy the code into https://live.lean-lang.org/ and run it directly.

 Important Note: